 - Separate long-term money: If you’re saving for a rainy day or other financial goals (like a vacation or down payment), savings accounts can help.
 By removing funds from your checking account, you’re less likely to overspend.
 It can even make sense to use multiple savings accounts for various goals.

 Access Your Savings

 When you need to spend your savings, you can access funds in several ways.
 As of April 2020, federal law no longer limits consumers to six withdrawals per month from savings accounts, although individual banks are permitted to impose their own limits.

 - Transfer to checking: You can move money from your savings account to a checking account when you plan to spend.
 That’s almost instant if both accounts are at the same bank, and it typically takes a few days to move money from one bank to another.

 - Cash withdrawals: If you use cash and your bank provides an ATM card, you can get cash out of your savings account at an ATM.
 Likewise, you can visit a bank branch and request cash.
 You can withdraw funds with an ATM or bank teller as often as you want.

 - Request a check: Banks can also print checks payable to you.
 You can then deposit those checks at a different bank or credit union.
 There is no limit to the number of checks you receive when the checks are payable to you.

 Savings Account Fees

 Savings accounts tend to be less expensive than checking accounts, but it’s critical to review fee schedules before you open an account.
 Monthly fees are not very common, but ATM fees are still a reality.
-Plus, if you make more than six withdrawals (again, ATM withdrawals don’t count toward that limit), you may face excess-transaction fees.
+If you make more than six withdrawals (again, ATM withdrawals don’t count toward that limit), you may face excess transaction fees.

 Beyond Checking and Savings Accounts